American Printing Company: Decline

 The cotton mills of Fall River had built their business largely on only one product: print cloth.
-About 1910, the city's largest employer, the American Printing Company (APC) employed 6,000 people, and was the largest printer of cotton cloth in the world.
+About 1910, when APC was the city's largest employer, it employed 6,000 people and was the largest printer of cotton cloth in the world.
 Dozens of other city mills solely produced print cloth to be printed at the APC.
-The city's industry truly had all its eggs in one, very large basket.
+The city's industry had all its eggs in one, very large basket.

-By 1910, or so, the Northern mills also faced serious competition from their Southern counterparts due to factors such as lower labor and transportation costs, as well as the South's large investment in new machinery and other equipment.
+But the Northern mills faced serious competition from their Southern counterparts, which had lower labor and transportation costs, and which had invested in new machinery and other equipment.
 Many northern mills added additional capacity, in a futile attempt to maintain their advantage over the South.

-World War I had provided a much needed boost in demand for textiles, and most of the mills in New England benefited during this time.
-The post-war economy quickly slowed however and production quickly outpaced demand.
-The price for print cloth dropped sharply.
+World War I provided a much-needed boost in demand for textiles, benefiting most of the mills in New England.
+But the economy slowed after the war, and as production outpaced demand, the price for print cloth dropped sharply.
 In 1923, Fall River faced the first wave of mill closures.